Feat-FeAR/logSpace/content/docs/setups/hugo.md

 ## Themes
 ### Install a new theme
 1. Choose a theme from [the _Hugo Themes_ section](https://themes.gohugo.io/).
-1. Since your site is already a git repository, you can add it as a _git submodule_.
+1. Since your site is already a Git repository, you can add it as a _Git Submodule_.
     ```sh
     # For instance, under the root directory of your Hugo site
     git submodule add -f https://github.com/JingWangTW/dark-theme-editor.git themes/dark-theme-editor